Embedded-AMS/EmbeddedProto/README.md

 ## 3.2.0
 The most notable improvements in this version are:
 * Updated to protobuf v21.5.
-The python module made by Google for this version is not backbards compatible.
+The python module made by Google for this version is not backwards compatible.
 Please update your protoc installation!
-* Wrote a python setup script instead of seperate scripts for Linux and Windows.
+* Wrote a python setup script instead of separate scripts for Linux and Windows.
 * Added simple implementations of the ReadBufferInterface and WriteBufferInterface: ReadBufferFixedSize and WriteBufferFixedSize.

 ## 3.1.0
 The most notable improvements in this version are:
 * Reworked code to extend the support back to C++11.
-* Worked on optimzing running the code coverage in Sonarqube.
+* Worked on optimizing running the code coverage in Sonarqube.

 ## 3.0.0
 The most notable improvements in this version are:
 * The length of repeated, string and bytes fields can now be set from the .proto file.
-You can find information on how to this in the online [documentation](https://embeddedproto.com/documentation/using-a-message/repeated-fields/).
+You can find information on how to do this in the online [documentation](https://embeddedproto.com/documentation/using-a-message/repeated-fields/).
 * The ram size of messages has been reduced.
-This was done by using less polymorphism in the low level field classes.
+This was done by using less polymorphism in the low-level field classes.
 This required upgrading to C++17 and up.
-* In a .proto file it is now possible to use a message or enum before it is defined.
+* In a .proto file, it is now possible to use a message or enum before it is defined.
 The plugin will make a dependency tree of the messages and enums defined and sort them before generating the source code.
-Recursive inclusion are not supported.
+Recursive inclusion is not supported.
 * Some of the message functions changed.
-The functions where already marked as deprecated in the latest 2.X.X release.
+The functions were already marked as deprecated in the latest 2.X.X release.

 # License